GA-repos/course-intro/README.md

 ### Gradual Release of Responsibility (Hou)

 Being able to ask for help effectively will become increasingly crucial as the course progresses.
 During the first project, for example, we will be holding office hours throughout the dedicated project days.
-By the fourth project, however, all support will be conducted using Github issues.
+By the fourth project, however, all support will be conducted using a limited number of tokens per team.
 Between those two projects, instructors will be placing an increasing onus on the students to solve problems on their own with increasingly limited instructor support -- what we call a "gradual release of responsibility."

 While instructors love helping out, we've found that students become stronger developers by learning to solve their own problems.
 Your instructors won't be following you to your jobs so it's important to develop a sense of self-sufficiency while you're here.